Follow This Plan and You’ll Never Miss a Proposal Deadline

 Meetings

 In addition to all the actions and tasks that require due dates, you’ll also want to decide what meetings should happen during the proposal period.
 It’s best to schedule the majority of the proposal-related meetings that will happen throughout the proposal period—especially the recurring team check-in meetings—well in advance, preferably by the end of the planning period (roughly the first week of the proposal process).
-By blocking off schedules weeks in advance, you’ll run into fewer scheduling conflicts and have better meeting attendance.
+By blocking off schedules weeks in advance, you’ll experience fewer scheduling conflicts and better meeting attendance.

 How often you meet, what you should meet about, and who should attend the meetings will depend on the proposal in question.
-At a minimum for proposals with hard deadlines (as opposed to rolling ones), you’ll want to meet at least a couple of times a week with the core group working on the proposal.
+At a minimum, for proposals with hard deadlines (as opposed to rolling ones), you’ll want to meet at least a couple of times a week with the core group working on the proposal.
 For more complex proposals, a daily check-in meeting is recommended.

 In the first couple of days of the proposal period, generate a list of all the meetings you think you will need to hold throughout the proposal process and schedule them before that first week is over.
 Scheduling the meetings early will get the meetings on everyone’s calendar and ensure better attendance.